top of page

 Fes

-Fes has long been a prominent fixture in Morocco's illustrious history, serving as the capital city during numerous dynastic reigns over the centuries.
+Fes has played an important role in Morocco's illustrious history, serving as the capital city during numerous dynastic reigns over the centuries.
 Founded between 789 and 808 AD by the Idrisid ruler Idris I, Fes went on to become the seat of power for the Idrisids, Marinids, Wattasids, Saadians, Dila’ites and Alaouites.

 This ancient imperial city, which boasts the oldest and largest medina in Morocco, has been a hub of culture, commerce and learning for over a millennium.
 Its more than 1,000 alleyways are now designated as a UNESCO World Heritage Site and bear witness to the diverse influences that have shaped its architectural and cultural identity.

 While visiting Fes, you can explore lavish palaces, intricately decorated madrasas and one of the world’s oldest universities, all while soaking up the sights, sounds and smells of the medina, Fes el Bali.
-Get up close to centuries-old artefacts at Dar Batha and the Nejjarine Museum of Wooden Crafts, then photograph the iconic Choura Tannery or learn about the city's Jewish cultural heritage in the Mellah quarter.
+Get up close to centuries-old artefacts at the Nejjarine Museum of Wooden Crafts and photograph the legendary Choura Tannery or learn about the city's Jewish cultural heritage in the Mellah quarter.

 At the end of the day, you can relax amidst the tranquility of a beautifully restored riad, with Fes boasting some of Morocco’s best.
 Whether you’re travelling on a budget or looking to indulge in a little luxury, these oasis-like accommodations are a uniquely Moroccan experience.